-Sometimes we have five minutes with nothing to do — you’re stuck in traffic, for example, or waiting at the doctor’s office.
+Sometimes we have five minutes with nothing to do — you’re stuck in a line, for example, or waiting at the doctor’s office.
 Why not make good use of that time and give your brain a little stretch?

 Here are 10 great mini-workouts you can do in just five minutes or less.
 Give them a try — you might even come up with a few others on your own!

-Play a game on your cell phone for five minutes.
-(Not sure if you have a game on your phone?
-Borrow a teenager — they’ll either locate those games or they can download them for you for about 99 cents apiece.)
+Play a game on your cellphone for five minutes.
+(Not sure if you even have a game on your phone?
+Borrow a teenager if you’re new to this — they can locate those games and recommend great ones that are free.)

 Memorize three essential phone numbers that you don’t know by heart.
 (Really, by head — what does your heart have to do with it?)